teikkeat80/usdt-transaction-airflow/README.md

 - Airflow Python packages
 - EtherScan API key
 - PostgreSQL database
 - Docker (Warning for mac users: by default docker will have a memory of 3.9GB, which is not sufficient for the airflow image creation process - 4GB memory required.
-I did adjusted my memory usage on the docker app ('settings' > 'Resources' > 'Advanced') but this is not recommended and contains risks for crashing your host machine.)
+I did adjusted my memory usage on the docker app ('settings' > 'Resources' > 'Advanced') but this is not recommended for low memory macs and contains risks for crashing your host machine.)